Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 A sales representative typically has a friendly and outgoing personality and feels confident about meeting new people.

 A remote sales representative can expertly get into a conversation with a potential customer, and convince the latter to make a purchase.
-Such a job MAY NOT be an introvert’s turf, even if the selling process takes place over the phone or a video call.
+Such a job MAY NOT be an introvert’s turf, even if the selling process takes place over the phone or on a video call.

 Best career alternative: Online affiliate marketer

-If you’re into selling but don’t want to do sales pitches or directly communicate with customers, then consider affiliate marketing.
+If you’re into selling but don’t want to do sales pitches or communicate directly with customers, then consider affiliate marketing.

 A lot of people consider affiliate marketing as one of the best jobs for introverts because it’s a business you can work on your own.
 You don’t need the approval of anybody, so you get to call all the shots.